 Pictured at right and below is "Double Cottage," one of the larger storybook cottage designs at Blaise Hamlet.

 the Dairy House at Blaise Castle Estate, pictured below and in the vintage photo at right.

-Nearly as lovely as the storybook cottage designs at Blaise Hamlet, it also features a thatched
+Nearly as lovely as the storybook cottage designs at Blaise Hamlet,

 Please check back often or subscribe to our

-RSS feed, as we frequently add new images of storybook cottage designs to our site.
+quently add new images of storybook cottages to our site.

 YOU MAY ALSO LIKE:

 Use this search feature to quickly find the information you're looking for.

 For inspiring farm & barn home designs, please visit our sister site . . . . .